yonizvida-gif/Drone-Project-Michael-Yoni/README.md

 ## Project Overview
 This project implements a real-time flight controller for a quadcopter based on the ESP32 microcontroller.
-The system integrates control algorithms, sensor fusion, and wireless communication into a complete hardware–firmware solution, developed and tested on a real platform.
+The system integrates control algorithms, sensor fusion, and wireless communication into a complete hardware firmware solution, developed and tested on a real platform.

 ## System Architecture
 - ESP32-S3 microcontroller